datadryad/dryad-app/lib/stash/repo/README.md

 - separate identifier assignment from submission
 - configure `SubmissionJob` subclass directly, so implementors don't have to subclass `Repository`
+- identify `Stash::Merritt`-specific database fields and move them to their own tables self-contained in that gem

 ## Workflow